 Apply heat or ice to the painful area.
-Use ice for the first 48 to 72 hours, then use heat after that.
+Use ice for the first 48 to 72 hours, and then use heat after that.

 Apply heat with warm showers, hot compresses, or a heating pad.
-To prevent injury to your skin, do not fall asleep with a heating pad or ice bag in place.
+To prevent injury to your skin, DO NOT fall asleep with a heating pad or ice bag in place.

 Stop normal physical activity for the first few days.
 This helps calm your symptoms and reduce inflammation.

 Do slow range-of-motion exercises, up and down, side to side, and from ear to ear.
 This helps gently stretch the neck muscles.